A lot of health insurance carriers will reimburse you for all kinds of things related to taking better care of yourself.

 In this guide, I’ll walk you through everything you need to know about Blue Cross Blue Shield gym and fitness reimbursement.

 Blue Cross Blue Shield does reimburse some members for their gym membership and some group fitness classes like yoga, pilates, spin, and more.
-The total reimbursement amount can be up to $150-200 per year.
+The total reimbursement depends on your specific plan and eligibility.

 However, the reimbursement only applies to certain Blue Cross companies and plans, so you’ll need to log into your Blue Cross account or call a representative to see for sure whether you’re eligible.